-HEADS OF FACULTIES will be talking to you about their subject areas and you will have the opportunity to ask questions and consider these subjects in detail then.
+HEADS OF FACULTIES will be talking to you about their subject areas.

 YOUR SUBJECT TEACHERS will be able to answer your questions about any aspect of their subject - so do ask, they are very happy to help!

 SENIOR MEMBERS OF STAFF - you will also have an individual interview with a senior member of staff to help you make your final choices.